 - Expy: The Deadsuit for Metroid's Power Suit.

-- Implacable Man: As a combat android, Rook is a lot stronger then the powered armored protagonist.
-This means the best option is generally to run
+- Implacable Man: As a combat android, Rook is a lot stronger than the powered armored protagonist.
+This means the best option is generally to run.

 - Our Monsters Are Different